 Our Audit Committee currently consists of Mr. Brewer (Chair), Ms. Higgins and Mr. Grissen.
-Mr. Perlmutter served on the Committee through all of 2021 until February 2022, and Mr. Grissen joined the Audit Committee in February 2022.
 The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the plans and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees and reviews the adequacy of our internal accounting controls.